 Traditional Congregation of Creve Coeur was established in 1966, the first synagogue west of Lindbergh Boulevard in West St. Louis County.
 The vision for Traditional Congregation was provided by a small group of men who came from Orthodox backgrounds and wanted a synagogue in which their wives, who came from Reform backgrounds, would feel welcomed and comfortable.
-In the 50 years since it's founding, Traditional Congregation has fulfilled this vision as evidenced by the diverse religious backgrounds of its members, who are able to grow in their commitment to Judaism at their own pace in a warm, supportive, and welcoming religious environment.
+Since its founding in 1966, Traditional Congregation has fulfilled this vision as evidenced by the diverse religious backgrounds of its members, who are able to grow in their commitment to Judaism at their own pace in a warm, supportive, and welcoming religious environment.

 Our Core Values